spawnmason/randar-explanation/README.md

 "Randar" is an exploit for Minecraft, which uses [LLL lattice reduction](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) to remotely determine (i.e. crack) the internal state of the Minecraft server's `java.util.Random` then works backwards from that to locate other players.

 **The goal** is to determine the in-game locations (i.e. coordinates) of the other players in the world, no matter how far away they are.
 We're playing on [2b2t](https://en.wikipedia.org/wiki/2b2t), which is the oldest and most famous "anarchy" Minecraft server (which means no rules, i.e. players aren't banned for any reason).
 Doing stuff like this is kind of "the point" on this server.
 On this server, the only thing keeping your stuff safe is that the map is huge (3.6 quadrillion square tiles) and no one else knows where you are.
-So it's a huge deal (a game-breaking deal) to have a coordinate exploit.
-Speaking of, before Randar we also had another coord exploit on 2b2t, Nocom, from 2018 to 2021 (see that writeup [here](https://github.com/nerdsinspace/nocom-explanation/blob/main/README.md), [HN](https://news.ycombinator.com/item?id=29615428), [YT](https://www.youtube.com/watch?v=elqAh3GWRpA)).
+So it's a huge deal (a game-breaking deal) to have a coordinate exploit. (speaking of, before Randar we also had another coord exploit on 2b2t, Nocom, from 2018 to 2021; see that writeup [here](https://github.com/nerdsinspace/nocom-explanation/blob/main/README.md), [HackerNews thread](https://news.ycombinator.com/item?id=29615428), [YT](https://www.youtube.com/watch?v=elqAh3GWRpA))

-**The mistake** in Minecraft's code, from versions Beta 1.8 (released 2011) through 1.12.2 (released 2017, but 2b2t is still on this version), is that various instances of the random number generator, `java.util.Random`, are reused sloppily in various parts of the code (and they're insecure to begin with).
+**The mistake** in Minecraft's code is present from versions Beta 1.8 (released 2011) through 1.12.2 (released 2017, but 2b2t stayed on this version until August 14, 2023).
+The mistake is that various instances of the random number generator, `java.util.Random`, are reused sloppily in various parts of the code (and they're insecure to begin with).
 Specifically, there's reuse of RNG between generating terrain and in game actions such as mining blocks.

 **The exploit** summarized:

 1. Some player on the server (our victim) walks around, causing a chunk (a 16x16 blocks section of the map) to be loaded into memory server-side.
 This happens normally all the time.
 2. The server checks if certain structures are being generated in that chunk, and the last one to be checked is the [Woodland Mansion](https://minecraft.fandom.com/wiki/Woodland_Mansion).
-Due to sloppy code in Minecraft, the global `World.rand` has its seed reset to a function of the chunk coordinates, in order to check where a nearby woodland mansion should be (and whether it's this chunk in particular).
+Due to sloppy code in Minecraft, the global `World.rand` has its seed reset to a function of the chunk coordinates, in order to check where a nearby Woodland Mansion should be (and whether it's this chunk in particular).
 3. One of our bot players, also on 2b2t but at an unrelated location, mines a block very soon after.
-The dropped item appears at a random coordinate within the mined block, determined by three consecutive `World.rand.nextFloat()` calls to pick the X Y and Z coordinates between 0 and 1.
+The dropped item appears at a "random" coordinate within the mined block, determined by three consecutive `World.rand.nextFloat()` calls to pick the X Y and Z coordinates between 0 and 1.
 The bot records the timestamp and the precise X Y Z values.
 4. By using lattice reduction, we can determine the exact internal state of `World.rand` that caused those three floats.
 Broadly speaking (more detail will come later), observing one output of the RNG could imply any one of about 16 million possible internal states of the RNG.
 However, we have sampled the output of the RNG not just once but three times in a row (the X, Y, and Z coordinates of the dropped item), and we know how the internal state is updated between each call (a simple multiply, add, then mod); therefore we can use lattice methods to essentially instantly narrow it down to the only possibility.
-5. We step the RNG state backwards until we find one that could have been caused by a woodland mansion check.
-Again broadly speaking, the internal state of `java.util.Random` can be stepped backwards just as easily as forwards, and by stepping backwards we can find it in just a few thousand steps (even on busy servers like 2b2t with many players and therefore heavy usage of RNG), which almost certainly identifies the most recent reset of the RNG's internal state, and therefore the location of the most recent chunk that was loaded on the server.
+5. We step the RNG state backwards in time until we find one that could have been caused by a Woodland Mansion check.
+Again broadly speaking, the internal state of `java.util.Random` can be stepped backwards just as easily as forwards, and by stepping backwards we can find it in just a few thousand steps (even on busy servers like 2b2t with many players and therefore heavy usage of RNG), which identifies the most recent time that the RNG's internal state was reset, and therefore the location of the most recent chunk that was loaded on the server.
 6. A heatmap is built up over time from that database, and we pay some of the hotspots a visit in game and maybe steal their stuff or generally just cause chaos

 Randar was discovered by n0pdr0pz, and this writeup was written by leijurv.